- Home

 North Fire Station Energy Audit - January 30, 2012

-East Windham Fire Station Solar Installation
+East Windham Fire Station

 156 solar panels were installed on the East Windham Fire Station on Falmouth Road in October 2013.
 The goal of the 40kW photovoltaic power project is to generate enough power to offset electricity used at this station and the North Windham Fire Station.
-Monitor the performance of the system online.